sbb-design-systems/lyne-components/docs/DEVELOPER.md

 ### Debugging with IntelliJ

-It is possible to debug tests and/or run them in isolation also with Intellij IDEA.
+It is possible to debug tests and/or run them in isolation also with IntelliJ IDEA.
 From the title bar, open the 'Run' menu, then select 'Edit configuration'.
 Create and save a new `npm` configuration with the following parameters, possibly replacing `test:csr` with either `test:ssr:hydrated` or `test:ssr:non-hydrated` to test SSR: